 Music is all about communicating.
 Much of our everyday communication takes place on social media, and we would like to see musical communication here as well.
 We invite composers of all ages and abilities to tweet us a short quartet of 140 notes or less on Twitter—a #quartweet!

-Following in the footsteps of Bach and Webern, both unwitting quartweeters, there will be #quartweets by Grawemeyer Award winners Sebastian Currier and Brett Dean, Pulitzer Prize winner Caroline Shaw, Bruno Mantovani, Steven Mackey, Derek Bermel, Sarah Kirkland Snider, Julian Grant, Jing Jing Luo, Konstantia Gourzi and more.
-Matthijs van Dijk has written #quartweet no.1 “Eine kleine Dubstep”.
+Following in the footsteps of Bach and Webern, both unwitting quartweeters, we have already received #quartweets by Grawemeyer Award winners Sebastian Currier and Brett Dean, Pulitzer Prize winner Caroline Shaw, Bruno Mantovani, Kevin Volans, Steven Mackey, Derek Bermel, Sarah Kirkland Snider, Julian Grant, Jing Jing Luo, Konstantia Gourzi and more.
+The first #quartweet was written by Matthijs van Dijk: #quartweet no.1 “Eine kleine Dubstep”.

-The project, founded by the Signum Quartet, will launch at a residency hosted by the Princeton Symphony Orchestra in October 2015.
-A partnership with Cardiff University and Rob Fokkens will follow: workshops with student and scholar composers will be an essential part of the project.
-We will include #quartweets in our concerts and broadcast them regularly on Periscope and YouTube.
+The project, founded by the Signum Quartet, was launched at a residency hosted by the Princeton Symphony Orchestra in October 2015.
+A partnership with Cardiff University and Rob Fokkens followed in 2016: workshops with student and scholar composers are essential part of the project.
+We regularly include #quartweets in our concerts and broadcast them on social media and YouTube.

 Ideas on sharing your score